nuthan22devops/Afo-app/README.md

         ▼
    E-Commerce Application

-This Project helps me practical experience how to perform CICD through GITHUB pipeline and GITOPS Deployment through Argocd in kubernetes cluster. where in Continous Integration part i have been build pipeline for checkout SRC. building, testing application , and pushing the docker image to dockerhub and updating the latest image in the kubernetes manifest file
+Project Summary

+This project gave me practical experience in implementing Continuous Integration using GitHub Actions and Continuous Deployment using GitOps with Argo CD on a Kubernetes cluster.

+For the Continuous Integration part, I built a GitHub Actions pipeline to checkout the source code, install dependencies, build and test the application, build the Docker image, push the image to Docker Hub, and update the latest image in the Kubernetes manifest file.

-In Continous Deployment part we have set up Argocd in kubernetes cluster and added the repo of the updated kubernetes manifest to watch and sync automatically , and deployed those changes in cluster
+For the Continuous Deployment part, I set up an Azure Kubernetes Service (AKS) cluster and installed Argo CD.
+I added the Git repository containing the Kubernetes manifests and configured Argo CD to watch and synchronize the repository automatically.

-I have also tested complete automation of the CICD by making the small change to github code and commited it triggered the entire CICD proceess and we can see the newest version of image deployed.
+I also tested the complete CI/CD process by making a small change to the application and committing it to the main branch.
+The change triggered the CI process, updated the Docker image and Kubernetes manifest, and Argo CD synchronized the updated deployment to the AKS cluster.
+I verified the result by accessing the application and confirming that the latest changes were deployed.